noiseprotocol/noise_spec/noise.md

-So that Noise pipes can be used with arbitrary lower-level protocols, handshake messages are sent with the `type` byte followed by a 2-byte big-endian length field, followed by the Noise handshake message.
+So that Noise pipes can be used with arbitrary lower-level protocols, handshake messages are sent with the `type` byte followed by a 2-byte big-endian length field denoting the length of the following Noise message, followed by a Noise handshake message.
 Transport messages are sent with only the 2-byte length field, followed by the Noise tranport message.

 8. DH functions, cipher functions, and hash functions
 ======================================================